Breaking the Context Ceiling: Implementing Recursive Language Models with LangGraph and TypeScript

 The framework has a well-maintained TypeScript SDK with proper type inference and async/await throughout.
 While the Python SDK often receives experimental features first, the TypeScript SDK has reached production-ready maturity.
 No callback hell, no stringly-typed state keys.
 For developers coming from the Node.js ecosystem, the async/await patterns and middleware-like node composition will feel familiar.

-LangGraph is the perfect fit for RLM because the pattern maps directly to its primitives: stateful nodes, conditional routing, iteration.
+LangGraph is the perfect fit for RLM because the pattern maps directly to its primitives: stateful nodes (orchestrator, code executor, synthesizer), conditional routing (based on execution results and turn count), and iteration (orchestrator ↔ code executor cycle).

 Let's build a working RLM system.
 I'll walk through the key pieces with actual code.